 I’ve deliberately left out a lot of plot details in order to avoid spoilers, but Dawn’s depiction of family dynamics set against vividly accurate rhythms of rural life is the book’s strongest feature.
 Anyone who has left their small community to strike out in search of greater horizons, seemingly unconflicted but actually conflicted, can relate.

-—Jay Smith is a journalist and student-at-law in Edmonton.
+—Jay Smith is a journalist and long-time Alberta Views reviewer in Edmonton.